darkshapes/sdbx/README.md

 (contributed by mgua, (Marco Guardigli, mgua@tomware.it))

+### What is shadowbox (sdbx)?
+A free set of generative AI tools for synthetic pictures production, designed for accessibility and easy use, capable of working off-line, fully customizable, independent from cloud based services, appreciated by a vibrant community of artists.

 ### Requirements:
 - Microsoft Windows 64 bit
 - Nvidia GPU, with recent video drivers supporting CUDA 12